heritai/ml_challenge_emergency_response/README.md

     pip install -r requirements.txt
     ```

-3.  **Provide data files:**
+3.  **Provide Data Files:**
     Place `x_train.csv`, `x_test.csv`, and `y_train_u9upqBE.csv` into the `data/` directory.
-    **Note:** Due to copyright, the original dataset is not included in this repository.

 4.  **Run the training script:**
     ```bash
     python src/model_training.py
     ```

-This script will perform the following actions:
+Upon execution, this script will perform the following actions:

 *   Load and preprocess the raw data.
 *   Split the training dataset into training and validation sets.
-*   Train multiple machine learning models (Linear Regression, Random Forest, and a PyTorch Neural Network).
+*   Train multiple machine learning models (Linear Regression, Random Forest, and a foundational PyTorch Neural Network).
 *   Evaluate each model on the validation set.
 *   Select the best-performing model based on Mean Absolute Error (MAE).
-*   Evaluate the selected best model on the unseen test data.
+*   Evaluate the best-performing model on the unseen test dataset.
-*   Print key evaluation metrics: MAE, RMSE, and R-squared.
+*   Output key evaluation metrics: MAE, RMSE, and R-squared.

 ## Configuration

-The `config.py` file centralizes all project configuration parameters, including:
+The `config.py` file serves as a central hub for all project configuration parameters, including:

 *   Data file paths.
-*   Definitions for categorical, numerical, and temporal features.
+*   Definitions for categorical, numerical, and temporal features to be used.
-*   The target variable to be predicted.
+*   The specific target variable chosen for prediction.
 *   Random seed for ensuring reproducibility.
 *   Test set size for the validation split.

-Users can modify this file to customize the project to specific data inputs and requirements.
+Users can easily modify this file to tailor the project to specific data inputs and requirements, ensuring flexibility and adaptability.

 ## Feature Engineering

-The `feature_engineering.py` module handles all feature engineering processes, which currently include:
+The `feature_engineering.py` module is responsible for all feature engineering processes.
+Currently, it includes:

-*   Calculating the Haversine distance between geographical coordinates.
+*   Calculating the Haversine distance between geographical coordinates for spatial features.
-*   Extracting temporal features from datetime columns (e.g., hour, day of week, month).
+*   Extracting temporal features from datetime columns (e.g., hour, day of week, month, quarter).
-*   Imputing missing values.
+*   Imputing missing values to ensure data completeness.
-*   Applying one-hot encoding to categorical features.
+*   Applying one-hot encoding to categorical features for model compatibility.
-*   Standardizing numerical features.
+*   Standardizing numerical features to optimize model performance.

-This module is designed for easy customization; feel free to add new features or modify existing ones.
-Special consideration should be given to incorporating features derived from OSRM data.
+This module is designed for easy customization and extension; users are encouraged to add new features or modify existing ones.
+Special emphasis should be placed on leveraging and incorporating features derived from OSRM data, which can significantly enhance predictive accuracy.

 ## Model Training

-The `model_training.py` module is responsible for training and evaluating various machine learning models.
-Currently, it supports:
+The `model_training.py` module orchestrates the training and evaluation of various machine learning models.
+Presently, it supports:

 *   Linear Regression
 *   Random Forest Regressor
-*   A basic PyTorch Neural Network
+*   A foundational PyTorch Neural Network

-This module is extensible, allowing users to integrate additional models or modify the existing architectures.
-It also encompasses functionalities for model evaluation and selection based on validation set performance.
+This module is designed for extensibility, allowing users to seamlessly integrate additional models or modify existing architectures.
+It also encompasses robust functionalities for model evaluation and selection based on validation set performance.

 ## Evaluation Metrics